kyrie25/portfolio/README.md

 ## Archive

-For the original page refer to the [`legacy`](https://github.com/kyrie25/portfolio/tree/legacy) branch of this repository.
+For the original page I've built previously using vanilla Typescript & HTML refer to the [`legacy`](https://github.com/kyrie25/portfolio/tree/legacy) branch of this repository.